GeminiDRSoftware/astrodata/docs/miscellaneous/pyopensci_response_1.md

 **5. Would it be possible to provide a small example of how to develop a processing tool with astrodata that goes beyond just adding properties and tags?
 In otherwords, once I have done those things what does astrodata do for me?
 I'm not suggesting a full reduction pipeline here (DRAGONS does that) but something that shows a step or two of processing files using would be helpful.**

 ### aaryapatil

+Thank you for your review and feedback!
+Let me know if you have any further questions or comments.